 Enjoy all the fun and rides of Dutch Wonderland and a royal light show.
 Hundreds of thousands of twinkling lights dance to your favorite tunes.
 There is also a Toys for Tots drive onsite on November 17 to help bring the holiday spirit truly to life.

 Deck the Halls Light Show at Dilworth Park—Philadelphia

 This nightly light show is projected onto City Hall and is set to festive music.
-An space for Christmas memories, take in the festivities as you ice skate around City Hall during the holidays, ride the carousel, and enjoy hot chocolate from the tent.
-The Deck the Hall Light Show every hour on the half hour and more frequently on weekends.
+A space for Christmas memories, take in the festivities as you ice skate around City Hall during the holidays, ride the carousel, and enjoy hot chocolate from the tent.
+The Deck the Hall Light Show every hour on the half-hour and more frequently on weekends.

 Comcast Center Holiday Spectacular—Philadelphia

 The Comcast Center Holiday Spectacular has become a must-see tradition for Philly families.
-With 12 animatronic snowmen and a new Carol of the Bells theme.
-This 15-minute high-tech video includes scenes from the Pennsylvania Ballet production of the Nutcracker, as well as a sleigh ride through snow-covered PA.
+With 12 animatronic snowmen, some liver performances, and a 15-minute high-tech video includes scenes from the Pennsylvania Ballet production of the Nutcracker, as well as a sleigh ride through snow-covered PA.
 New this year, visitors with hearing and vision impairments can experience the magic of the show through assistive technology.